aws/aws-graviton-getting-started/README.md

 other architectural extensions.
 In particular, Graviton2 supports the Large System Extensions (LSE) which improve locking and synchronization performance across large systems.
-In addition, it has support for fp16 and 8-bit dot productions for machine learning, and relaxed consistency-processor consistent (RCpc) memory ordering.
+In addition, it has support for fp16 and 8-bit dot product for machine learning, and relaxed consistency-processor consistent (RCpc) memory ordering.

 In addition, to make it easier to develop, test, and run your applications on T4g instances, all AWS customers are automatically enrolled in a free trial on the t4g.micro size.